Nearly everything has changed in today’s digital world – including the most important duties of executive leaders in successful organizations.

 2) Someone needs to preach to the choir

-Sounds counter-productive, doesn’t it?
+That sounds counter-productive, doesn’t it?
 In today’s world, though, it’s increasingly necessary.
 One of the most important roles of a good executive is managing successful internal communications.

-It’s difficult for conductors to successfully conduct when the sheet music hasn’t been distributed to the musicians.
+It is difficult for conductors to successfully conduct when the sheet music hasn’t been distributed to the musicians.
 Worse yet, it’s even more difficult to sound like a brilliant symphony without hours of practice.
 Yet, in a rush to engage external audiences in our fast-paced world, organizations regularly underestimate the critical importance of taking a moment to get everyone on the same page.
 This is increasingly glossed over, and yet this is arguably more important than ever given our real-time, digital world!

 3) You cannot rule from the mountaintop while stuck in the weeds